somieee20/docs/content/packages/working-with-a-github-packages-registry/working-with-the-docker-registry.md

 {% data reusables.package_registry.required-scopes %}

-You can authenticate to {% data variables.product.prodname_registry %} with Docker using the `docker` login command.
+You can authenticate to {% data variables.product.prodname_registry %} with Docker using the `docker` login command on the console.

 To keep your credentials secure, we recommend you save your personal access token in a local file on your computer and use Docker's `--password-stdin` flag, which reads your token from a local file.